Lion's mane Fruiting blocks!

 The block can be initiated without mushrooms forming.

 Setting Up and Initiating Fruiting: Prepare the space you would like your Lion’s Mane to grow in.
-The block will remain in the plastic bag during mushroom growth, but will grow out of a small, X-shaped slice in the side of the bag or out from where the white filter patch on the bag is.
+The block will remain in the plastic grow bag during mushroom growth, but will grow out of a small, X-shaped slice in the side of the bag or out from where the white filter patch on the bag is.
 To determine where to make the opening, look for a thick, white, blob-like mass growing on the surface of the sawdust, this is the primordia of the Lion’s Mane mushroom.
 If you see that mass on the top near the filter patch, cut the entire patch off with scissors or a razor blade; you may need to cut away more plastic to expose some of the mycelium block to fresh air.
-If no large mass is forming, or you want to fruit the mushroom out of the side, cut a 2 cm long X-shaped hole in the side of the plastic bag.
+If no large mass is forming, or you want to fruit the mushroom out of the side, cut a 2 cm long X-shaped hole in the side or top of the plastic bag.
+If the primordia has grown large and deformed within the grow bag, you may open the bag to remove the mushroom, which will restart the growing cycle for a new mushroom.
+To do this, cut the top seal of the bag open with scissors so you can reach in with clean hands to pull off the mushroom mass.
+Then roll the bag shut to remove as much air space as possible.
 Lion’s Mane mushrooms will grow out of the hole toward the fresh air and when maturing, the teeth form down with gravity.

 When everything is set up, follow these steps:

 Clean your hands and the scissors or razor blade.